 Some gem dealers debate the borderline between ruby and pink sapphire.
 Historically, the word ruby referred to shades of red, which technically included pink.
 There are also cultural differences in the interpretation of ruby versus pink sapphire.
 In some gem-producing nations such as Sri Lanka, pink colors were always considered ruby, while in many consuming countries it is classified as pink sapphire.

-The GIA Laboratory uses a controlled set of comparison stones called masterstones to determine if corundum is ruby or if it’s pink, purple, or orange sapphire.
-The laboratory grades its masterstones on the principle that red must be the dominant hue before a stone can be called a ruby.
-In the gem trade, though, identification of the dominant hue is subject to personal perception.
+The GIA Laboratory uses a controlled set of comparison stones called masterstones to determine if corundum is ruby The laboratory grades its masterstones on the principle that red must be the dominant hue before a stone can be called a ruby.
+In the gem trade, though, pinpointing the dominant hue is subject to personal perception.

 Traditional descriptions like these are useful for evoking images and describing color among professionals.
 But they can be subject to misinterpretation when used to describe a ruby’s actual color.

-Trade terms can represent certain colors and qualities that are associated with a stone’s source.
-The qualities might be typical of that source or they might represent the finest stones from that source.
+Over time and years of experience trade terms can conjure up perceptions of certain colors and qualities that are associated with a stone’s source.
+However, the qualities might be typical of that source or they might represent the finest stones from that source.

-But a single source never consistently yields gems that are all the same color and quality.
-In fact, the descriptive term might represent only a small percentage of stones from that source.
-The appearance of stones from a particular source often varies over time, and the original quality associated with that source might no longer match the material produced.
+A single source never yields gems that are all the same color and quality.
+In fact, the descriptive trade term might represent only a small, yet highly desired percentage of stones from that source.

-New sources can produce material very similar to rubies from classical sources or with a slightly different appearance, but just as beautiful.
+New sources can produce material very similar to rubies from classical localities or present a slightly different appearance, but remain just as beautiful.

 People in the trade expect rubies to have at least some inclusions because inclusion-free rubies are practically nonexistent.
-Ruby value depends on how visible the inclusions are.
-Obvious inclusions or inclusions that reduce transparency or brightness lower a ruby’s value dramatically.
+Ruby value can depend on how visible the inclusions are.
+Obvious inclusions, or inclusions that reduce transparency or brightness, lower a ruby’s value dramatically.

 If large and prominent inclusions are located under the table facet, they greatly diminish the transparency, brilliance, and value of the stone.
 Inclusions can also limit a ruby’s durability.
 Significant surface-reaching fractures can pose durability threats.